mkosir/twit-wrapper/README.md

 ## Twitter API client for Node.js

-This is a small utility wrapper library around [twit](https://github.com/ttezel/twit).
-It is implemented with facade pattern which translates twit library's existing interface into simplified one.
+This is a small utility wrapper/facade library which translates [twit](https://github.com/ttezel/twit) existing interface into simplified one.

 #### Prerequisite